 We begin our tour with a visit to the cathedral, which was built between 1560 and 1654 on the site of the palace of the Inca Wiracocha.
 It is a magnificent example of European art made by the indigenous population.
 Its main altar is completely covered in silver, and the church contains many fine paintings from the Cusco School of religious art.
 From the cathedral we move on to Qoricancha, the Inca Temple of the Sun, where we will be able to see some of the finest remaining examples of Inca stonemasonry.

+Leaving the city, we will visit the vast complex of Sacsaywaman.
 We will explore this ancient Inca sanctuary with its immense monolithic walls built from stones that weigh up to 130 tons each, all joined perfectly together.
 Saqsaywaman witnessed great events and bloodshed during the siege of Cusco at the time of the conquest.
-We will then visit the amphitheatre at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.
+We will then visit the amphitheater at Qenqo, the fortress of Puka Pukara and the ritual Inca baths at Tambomachay.

 The village of Ollantaytambo retains the original street plan of the Inca town, making it the only surviving example of Inca urban planning.
 Our tour will include a visit to the agricultural areas around the village, the irrigation system, granaries and the fortress-temple built by Inca Pachacuteq using stonemasons from the Colla culture around Lake Titicaca.